MILES: 14 CUMULATIVE MILES: 85

 About 30 minutes later the sun came out and I was greeted with speculators views and warm sunshine.

 OKAY… can you guess what they are growing below???
 Put your answers in the comments.
 I will reveal the answer in tomorrow’s blog post.

 This is where I had lunch.
 It was a little spot for the pilgrims to eat with a few benches.
 It was very civilized.

 Great Pilgrim Story

-Off to my right was a rickety wooden cart with a French guy selling snacks.
+Off to my right (as I was having lunch) was a rickety wooden cart with a French guy selling snacks.
 He told me that he started his Camino a couple of weeks ago, but ran out of money.
 So he built this cart and will sell snacks along the way to fund his Camino adventure.
 Every pilgrim has a story…

 After lunch it was a quick 1 hour walk to Los Arcos, my stop for the day.
 A few more pics:

 I got to Los Archos at around 2pm.

 Once in town, I decided to splurge and get a hotel room for the night!